Workato vs Tray.io: Enterprise iPaaS Comparison (CRE Lens)

 When to Choose Workato

-• You are connecting deeply with legacy ERP systems like SAP, Oracle, or NetSuite.
+- You are connecting deeply with legacy ERP and finance systems like SAP, Oracle, NetSuite, or CRE platforms like Yardi and MRI.

 When to Choose Tray.io